 Position Yourself For Success

-A cornerstone principle in feng shui is the commanding position.
-How you organise your dwellings dictates how you position yourself in life.
+A cornerstone principle in feng shui is the commanding position, layout is everything.
+How you organise your dwellings dictates how you position yourself in life, most of this should be intuitive to how a room should flow.
 Usually applied to significant pieces of furniture like the bed, desk, and stove.

 Feng Shui for your bedroom is key, as your bed is a reflection of you.
+Ancient feng shui masters have said for centuries that it is best to sleep with your head pointed southward but more importantly make sure your room is uncluttered, your bed is opposite a doorway and your bed is not freestanding in the middle of a room.
 The desk within your office space represents your career, while the stove in the kitchen represents your wealth.
 Within a room, you want to be able to see the door without being directly in front of it.
 This is the commanding position, and by aligning yourself with it, you are in control of your life, thus allowing you to properly receive positive energy which flows through the door.

 Invite Natural Light In